Refrigerator car: Tropicana "Juice Train"

 In 1970, Tropicana orange juice was shipped in bulk via insulated boxcars in one weekly round-trip from Bradenton, Florida, to Kearny, New Jersey.
 By the following year, the company was operating two 60-car unit trains a week, each carrying around 1000000 gal of juice.
 On June 7, 1971, the "Great White Juice Train" (the first unit train in the food industry, consisting of 150 100 ST insulated boxcars fabricated in the Alexandria, Virginia, shops of Fruit Growers Express) commenced service over the 1250 mi route.
-An additional 100 cars were soon added, and small mechanical refrigeration units were installed to keep temperatures constant.
-Tropicana saved $40 million in fuel costs during the first ten years in operation.
+An additional 100 cars were soon added, and small mechanical refrigeration units were installed to maintain constant temperatures.
+Tropicana saved $40 million in fuel costs during its first 10 years of operation.

 Railex and other unit trains

 In 2006 Railex LLC launched service in partnership with the Union Pacific Railroad and CSX between Wallula, Washington, and Rotterdam, New York, followed in 2008 by a Delano, California, to NY line, and Jacksonville, Florida service from the west coast in 2014.
 Railex runs unit trains of 55 large, "plate F" refrigerated cars.

 Two additional refrigerated unit-train services were announced in 2013, the Green Express, from Tampa, Florida to Kingsbury, Indiana, operated by CSX and the Tampa Port Authority, and the TransCold Express operated by McKay Transcold, LLC and BNSF, connecting the California Central Valley with the midwest.